torvalds/linux/Documentation/usb/usbip_protocol.rst

           | <---------------------------------------------- |
           |                                                 |

-Once the client knows the list of exported USB devices it may decide to use one of them.
+Once the client kyesws the list of exported USB devices it may decide to use one of them.
 First the client opens a TCP/IP connection towards the server and sends an OP_REQ_IMPORT packet.
 The server replies with OP_REP_IMPORT.
 If the import was successful the TCP/IP connection remains open and will be used